REHA 3036 Workplace Learning 2 (Community Placement)

 Coordinator Nicole Peel Opens in new window

-Description This unit provides students with the opportunity to experience the practice of therapeutic recreation in the workplace through a supervised placement experience with industry.
+Description This subject provides students with the opportunity to experience the practice of therapeutic recreation in the workplace through a supervised placement experience with industry.
 Students will complete practice hours in accordance with the National Diversional and Recreation Therapy Australia requirements.
 Students will develop skills in client assessment, problem identification, program planning, implementation and evaluation in a range of therapeutic service settings.
 Students will develop learning contracts and explore the advocacy and support needs of the clients.

 School Health Sciences